-- Note: With this option, the access rights may be modified to enable the intended behavior. - Second, check the Automatically encrypt unencrypted media option to start encryption as soon as a user inserts an unencrypted USB drive and to open a wizard on the DriveLock Agent to guide the user through the encryption process. - Encrypt on first write attempt: Unencrypted drives may be read, but the drive must be encrypted before writing.
+Note: This option may have the effect that the access rights are adapted to allow the requested behavior.

+- Second, check the Automatically encrypt unencrypted media option to start encryption as soon as a user inserts an unencrypted USB drive and to open a wizard on the DriveLock Agent to guide the user through the encryption process. - Encrypt on first write attempt: Unencrypted drives may be read, but the drive must be encrypted before writing.